-In keeping with this vision, in FY2021 we invite proposals for four- to 10-year projects that help strengthen health systems in support of better health for people and a brighter future for the world.
+In FY2022 we invite proposals for four- to 10-year projects that help strengthen health systems in support of better health for people and a brighter future for the world.
 Based on country and community circumstances, and taking into account countries' national health strategies, we welcome projects designed to address a wide range of health system challenges and opportunities, and we encourage creativity and innovation in proposed approaches.
 Global CSR Program support is purely philanthropic; eligible projects do not deliver any commercial benefits for Takeda or carry any conflict of interest with the company's business interests or activities (see Appendix D).

 We do not restrict our contributions to specific intervention or disease areas, populations, or geographies (apart from ensuring that they do not present a conflict of interest with Takeda's business activities), but we do encourage projects that seek to support low-resource settings in creative ways and that increase equitable access to health care for people who often experience marginalization.

-We also prioritize projects that help advance diversity, equity, and inclusion, for example in how implementation partners are selected and by ensuring that activities are designed in ways that reduce disparities in service delivery and access to care.
+We also prioritize projects that help advance diversity, equity, and inclusion, for example in how implementation partners are selected, the ways in which local stakeholders are empowered and engaged, and by ensuring that activities are designed in ways that reduce disparities in service delivery and access to care.